by Elena Alders

 The organisation regularly carries out demonstrations against refugees and other Muslim people coming to Germany.
 Pegida mostly takes advantage of those people who are afraid of the changes that are caused by the rise of asylum seekers in Germany and Europe in general.

-*Ed’s note: This is the third blog in the Refugee Series by Elena Alders
+*Ed’s note: This is the third article in the Refugee Series by Elena Alders

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.